 Booster Vaccinations – Kittens and Cats

-- 1 year after completing initial vaccination series, then every 3 years
+- 1 year after completing the initial vaccination series, then every 3 years

-The cost of administering a distemper vaccine for a dog or cat can vary depending on where the vaccination is given.
-Veterinarians charge between $20 and $40 per vaccine, typically with a compulsory attendance charge of $35-$60.
+The cost of administering a vaccine for canine or feline distemper can vary depending on where the vaccination is given.
+Veterinarians charge between $20 and $40 per vaccine.

 The home administered distemper vaccine can cost as low as $5 each.